RevenantX/LiteNetLib/README.md

 ## Unity notes!!!
 * Minimal supported Unity is 2018.3.
 For older Unity versions use [0.9.x library](https://github.com/RevenantX/LiteNetLib/tree/0.9) versions
-* Always use library sources instead of precompiled DLL files ( because there are platform specific #ifdefs and workarounds for unity bugs )
+* If using IL2CPP, always use library sources instead of precompiled DLL files ( because there are platform specific #ifdefs for Unity bugs )

 ## Usage samples